warslett/team-registration-system/README.md

 `docker-compose exec php bin/console hautelook:fixtures:load` All users created have the password "development" For testing the API, use the email address "api@example.com"

+## User Groups
+Roles on the system are managed with User Groups.
+The following roles have elevated privileges:

+**ROLE_ADMIN** should be granted to any user that needs to perform administrative tasks on the application including managing events and users.

+**ROLE_API_USER** should be granted to any user that needs access to the API

+To add the user "john@acme.co" to the User Group with the role ROLE_ADMIN `docker-compose exec php bin/console app:user:grant john@acme.co ROLE_ADMIN`

 ## API

 ### Generating SSL keys